-For example, the vast majority of supposedly instructional electronic games, for instance, have not been rigorously tested for their educational effects.
+For example, the vast majority of supposedly instructional electronic games have not been rigorously tested for their educational effects.

 Then again, there has been surprisingly little rigorous research on the effects of playing chess.
 Or even on the effects of playing with blocks.

 Still, we have good reason to think that some toys and games provide kids with more than mere entertainment.